remoshock/remoshock/README.md

 By default, it will send a BEEP command to the first receiver configured in `pyshock.ini`.

-For example, to send a shock of 250ms duration with 10% power to the second receiver:
+For example, to send a shock with 10% power for a duration of 250ms duration to the first receiver:

-`./pyshockcli.py --action SHOCK --duration 250 --power 10 --receiver 1`
+`./pyshockcli.py --receiver 1 --action SHOCK --power 10 --duration 250`

 The following actions are supported:

 - **LIGHT**:  blinks the light.
 Note: This might cause a tiny shock on PAC collars.
 - **BEEP**:   plays the beep sound
-- **VIP**:  reserved for future use.
+- **VIBRATE**:   reserved for future use.
 Note: This will beep on PAC collars.
 - **SHOCK**:  a shock.
 - **BEEPSHOCK**: plays one beep sound, waits one second, and then triggers a shock according to parameters.